-Nazko First Nation is part of the Carrier Nation in the north-central region of B.C, stretching 500 km from the Coast Mountains in the west to the Rocky Mountains in the east, and 300 km from Takla Lake in the north to the Chilcotin plateau in the south.
+Nazko First Nation (Nazko) is part of the Carrier Nation in the north-central region of B.C, stretching 500 km from the Coast Mountains in the west to the Rocky Mountains in the east, and 300 km from Takla Lake in the north to the Chilcotin plateau in the south.
 Nazko's traditional language, Carrier, is part of the northern Athapaskan language family.
 Nazko has a traditional territory which extends from Quesnel to Prince George and overlaps a small portion of the Cariboo Gold Transmission Line and Transportation Route.
-The overlaps are restricted to the Transmission Line from the Barlow Sub-station to approximately 16 km east and the western portion of the Transportation Route near the junction of Highway 26 and 500 Nyland Lake Road.
+The overlaps are restricted to the Transmission Line from the Barlow Substation to approximately 16 km east and the western portion of the Transportation Route near the junction of Highway 26 and 500 Nyland Lake Road.

 The EAO advised Nazko that there may be increased traffic along the Transportation Route because of Cariboo Gold.
 ODV has informed Nazko regarding Cariboo Gold and related activities since 2018, providing Nazko with project notifications and information for comment and review.
 Nazko opted to receive notifications from the EAO on key project milestones for Cariboo Gold and had the opportunity to provide comments through the public comment periods held by the EAO.
 The EAO has not received any responses or comments on Indigenous interests identified by Nazko related to Cariboo Gold either directly, through ODV or through public comments.

-The EAO does not anticipate significant effects to Nazko interests from Cariboo Gold and has notified Nazko at key project milestones throughout the environmental assessment process.
-Nazko has not provided any comments or identified any

-Indigenous interests related to Cariboo Gold.
-For more information, see the detailed assessment of potential effects on Nazko in Section 10.4 in Appendix 3.
+The EAO does not anticipate any residual or cumulative effects to Nazko or its interests from Cariboo Gold and has notified Nazko at key project milestones throughout the environmental assessment process.
+For more information, see the detailed assessment of potential effects on Nazko in Section 11.4.

-6.2.2 Tŝilhgot'in National Government
+6.2.2 Tŝilhqot'in National Government

-The Tŝilhqot'in National Government (TNG) represents six bands which comprise the Tŝilhqot'in Nation: ?Esdilagh (Alexandria), Tl'etinqox (Anaham), Tŝi Deldel (Redstone), Yuneŝit'in (Stone), Xeni Gwet'in (Nemiah) and Tl'esgox (Toosey).
-Tl'etingox, Yuneŝit'in, Tŝideldel, Tl'esgox and Xeni Gwet'in are located west of Williams Lake. ?Esdilagh is located north of Williams Lake, B.C.
+The Tŝilhqot'in (pronounced 'Tsill-COAT-ten') National Government (TNG) represents six bands which comprise the Tŝilhqot'in Nation: ?Esdilagh (Alexandria), Tl'etinqox (Anaham), Tŝi Deldel (Redstone), Yuneŝit'in (Stone), Xeni Gwet'in (Nemiah) and Tl'esqox (Toosey).
+Tl'etinqox, Yuneŝit'in, Tŝideldel, Tl'esqox and Xeni Gwet'in are located west of Williams Lake. ?Esdilagh is located north of Williams Lake, B.C.
 Tŝilhqot'in Nation, and TNG are parties to the Tsilhqot'in Stewardship Agreement, a Strategic Engagement Agreement for shared decision-making respecting land and resource management.
-Cariboo Gold overlaps portions of the TNG engagement zones A and B as outlined in the Tsilhqot'in Stewardship Agreement .
-The Tsilhqot'in Stewardship Agreement provides a framework and engagement criteria for activities occurring within a series of defined Engagement Zones within TNG member territories.
+Cariboo Gold overlaps portions of the TNG engagement zones A and B as outlined in the Tsilhqot'in Stewardship Agreement.
+The Tsilhqot'in Stewardship Agreement Zones within

+TNG member territories.
 The Cariboo Gold Transmission Line overlaps with a small portion of TNG's Engagement Zone A, with a portion of the Transportation Route overlapping Engagement Zone B. As per the Tsilhqot'in Stewardship Agreement, Engagement Level 5 projects located within Engagement Zones A and B remain subject to applicable laws, including the Environmental Assessment Act, and the Crown's duty to consult and accommodate.